A billion bottles a year: Whakatāne iwi challenges water bottling consent

 The groups also claim that the Environment Court didn't pay enough consideration to the environmental effects of the activity, and should have sought further evidence.

-The significance of wai to Māori is also a key aspect of the claim, as well as the iwi's guardianship of the area.
+The significance of wai to Māori has also been a key aspect of the previous challenges.

 In her opening statement, Counsel acting for Te Rūnanga Ella-Rose Kini told the court that the basis of the claim rested on the belief of "he taonga tuku iho te wai", a loose translation of "water is an inherited treasure".